rsvim/rsvim.github.io/docs/api/01__rsvim/classes/RsvimCmd.md

 </td>
 <td>

-The backend logic that implements the command.
+Async callback function that implements the command.
 It accepts an `ctx` parameter that contains all the information when user is running it.
 See [RsvimCmd.CommandCallback](../namespaces/RsvimCmd/type-aliases/CommandCallback.md).

 </td>
 </tr>